You might feel fine. You might look fine. But inside, your liver could be fighting a silent battle that, if left unchecked, changes your life forever.

 What is the Treatment for Fatty Liver Disease?

-Here are the key strategies:
+Here are the key strategies I used and worked well:

 - Lifestyle Modifications: The most important part of fatty liver disease management, lifestyle changes aim to reduce liver fat, inflammation, and the risk of fibrosis.
 This includes: